Applying for registration as an International Medical Graduate

-- Please note that the JRCPTB is no longer in a position to adjudicate that an international postgraduate qualification is an acceptable alternative to the MRCP (UK) qualification.
+- The JRCPTB can no longer confirm that an international postgraduate qualification is an acceptable alternative to the MRCP (UK) qualification.

-- You must gain full registration with a licence to practise within three years of passing your postgraduate qualification or it will no longer be acceptable.
+- You must gain full registration with a licence to practise within three years of passing your postgraduate qualification or we will not accept it.

-- The GMC has a list of organisations and individuals approved to sponsor doctors for the purpose of full registration with a licence to practise.
+- We have a list of organisations and individuals approved to sponsor doctors for the purpose of full registration with a licence to practise.
 If your sponsor is not on this list then you cannot apply using sponsorship as evidence of your knowledge and skill.

 - For further details please see our list of approved sponsors.